+Key Description

-Кеу Description Scan (Yellow) Activates the scanner/imager in a scan-enabled application.
+Scan (Yellow) Activates the scanner/imager in a scan-enabled application.

+(, ,

 Up/Down Moves up and down from one item to another.

+Left/Right Moves left and right from one item to another.

+ESC Exits the current operation.

+ESC

+Alpha Use the alpha keys for alphabetic characters.

+A B C

+SPACE/BKSP Space and backspace functions.

+SPACE BKSP

+Numeric/Application The numeric keys generate keycodes 0 to 9.

+1 2 3

-Left/Right Moves left and right from one item to another. $\bigcirc$ ESC Exits the current operation.
-ESC Alpha Use the alpha keys for alphabetic characters.
-A B C SPACE/BKSP Space and backspace functions.
-SPACE BKSP Numeric/Application The numeric keys generate keycodes 0 to 9.
-Function (Blue) Press and release the blue function key to activate the keypad alternate functions (shown on the keypad in Blue). $\bigcirc$ 1.
-Press the Blue function key once to put the keyboard into one-shot mode.
-The Cicon appears on the Status bar.
+Function (Blue) Press and release the blue function key to activate the keypad alternate functions (shown on the keypad in Blue).

+1. Press the Blue function key once to put the keyboard into one-shot mode.

+The cicon appears on the Status bar.

 2. Press the Blue function key again.

-The keypad is locked in function mode, and the 📕 icon appears in the Status bar.
+The keypad is locked in function mode, and the con appears in the Status bar.

 3. Press and release the Blue function key a third time to return to the default keypad functions.

-The 🗖 icon clears.
+The icon clears.

 Press the blue function key and SHIFT to activate CAPSLOCK mode.
-The 🔝 icon appears.
+The icon appears.

-Table 29 53-Key Standard Keypad Key Descriptions (Continued) ---------- ---
+Table 24 53-Key Standard Keypad Key Descriptions (Continued)

-Кеу Description Control ALT CTRL Press and release the CTRL key to activate the keypad alternate CTRL functions.
-The c icon appears in the status bar.
-Press the Blue key followed by the CTRL key to activate the keypad alternate ALT functions.
-The c icon appears in the status bar.
-Shift Press and release the SHIFT key to activate the keypad alternate SHIFT functions.
-1. Press the SHIFT key once to put the keyboard into Shift mode.
+Key Description Control ALT CTRL Shift ess and release the CTRL key to activate the keypad alternate CTRL nctions.
+The cicon appears in the status bar. ess the Blue key followed by the CTRL key to activate the keypad alternate icon appears in the status bar. ess and release the SHIFT key to activate the keypad alternate SHIFT SHIFT Press the SHIFT key once to put the keyboard into Shift mode.
 The icon appears in the status bar.
 After you press another key, the keypad returns to the non-shift state.
-2. Press and release the SHIFT key twice to enable the Shift Lock state.
+Press and release the SHIFT key twice to enable the Shift Lock state.
 The icon appears in the status bar.
-3. Press and release the SHIFT key again to disable the Shift Lock state.
+Press and release the SHIFT key again to disable the Shift Lock state.
 The icon clears.
-Period/Decimal Point Produces a period for alpha entries and a decimal point for numeric entries.
+Period/Decimal Point • Produces a period for alpha entries and a decimal point for numeric entries.
 Diamond Provides a 3x3 matrix on the screen with nine additional symbols.
 With a single tap you can select via touch input or the keyboard, 1-9 numerical keys.
 Double tapping the Diamond key locks the 3x3 grid, and you can select multiple keys.
 Pressing the Diamond key a third time closes the 3x3 matrix.
 You can modify the symbols in the 3x3 matrix using the StageNow utility in the KeyMappingMgr settings.
-Enter Executes a selected item or function.
+I 8 9 £ 4 : 6 ~ 1 @ 2 3 This is the default symbol layout for this keyboard.
+Enter NN IN Executes a selected item or function.